Integrity and

 is not beneficial to you.
 Don't value an idea or concern as important to you

-personally that can confuse or obstruct your awareness of the
+personally that confuses or obstructs your awareness of the

 are already important to you.

-Don't avoidably rely on or reinforce an idea or concern that you already
+Don't rely on or reinforce an idea or concern that you already know can

 During the early years of your life you might have been subject to some

 or not.
-You might have been taught to hold particular ideas that hindered
+You might have been taught some ideas that hindered loving kindness and

 Now that you have

-become an adult you can disregard other people's ideas and control--without
+become an adult you can disregard other people's ideas in your own thinking

 You can become more aware of what’s important